cesalazar/berlinblockchainweek/events/walletconnect-community-meetup/README.md

     WalletConnect is an open source standard to connect desktop dapps to mobile wallets.
 If you are interested to know more about WalletConnect or to simply meet and hang out with the community.
-Join us for a drink and chat more web3 user experience.
+Join us for a drink and chat about web3 user experience.

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28